LoyolaChicagoBooks/introcs-csharp/source/data/reviewdataop.rst

         x = x + y;
         y = x + y;

-    Test in csharp after you have decided.
+    Test in a scratch program after you have decided.

 #.
 Which of these expressions are legal in C#?
     Think of the results.